sparckles/starfyre/docs/component_parser.md

 2) Define your component structure using PyML syntax.

-3) Use the RootParser class to parse the PyML content of your component.
+3) Use the ComponentParser class to parse the PyML content of your component.

 4) Handle any exceptions raised during parsing, including the UnknownTagError.